-If your inbox is full, you won't be able to send or receive any messages.
-Also, people who send you email will get an error message that your inbox is full.
-To make room in your inbox, try these solutions.
+If your mailbox is full, we will send you a message telling you that your account is above quota limits, and you won't be able to send or receive any messages.
+Also, people who send you email will get an error message that your mailbox is full.

-At the top of the page, select Settings > View full settings.
+At the top of the page, select Settings > View all Outlook settings.

 Select General > Storage.

-Empty your Junk Email folder by right-clicking the folder and selecting Delete all.
+Empty your Junk Email folder by selecting the folder and selecting Empty folder.

 Use the Sweep button to quickly remove unwanted email from your inbox or archive folders.
 Sweep lets you automatically delete all incoming email from a particular sender, keep only the latest message from that sender, or delete email that's older than 10 days.